Home Care Services

 Through the Department of Health's TBI Waiver Program, we serve adults whose head

 injury occurred after the age of 21.
-WJCS offers individuals home care support (HCSS)
+WJCS offers individuals home care support (HCS)

 through the Home Health Services division.

-Home Care Careers Training is provided through a New York State Department of
+Home health aide training is provided through a New York State Department of

 Health approved training program.
 HHS offers, at no charge, comprehensive classroom

-and clinical courses leading to certification as a Personal Care or Home Health Aide.
+and clinical courses leading to certification as a home health aide.
+Basic, upgrade and

-Basic, upgrade and specialty courses, i.e., Parent Aide, Caring for Clients with Cancer,
+specialty courses, i.e., Parent Aide, Caring for Clients with Cancer, The

 specialty medical topics are offered and encouraged.
 In-service training seminars in all